 Natural light therapy for kids is as simple as opening curtains during the day to allow natural light to enter a room, or having children sit near light therapy products early in the day.
-Just as light therapy, or phototherapy, is safe and effective for adults, it produces the same positive effects in children with autism spectrum disorder.
-By understanding how light therapy works and simple ways to use it, your child may experience improved sleep quality and a reduction in behavioral issues related to seasonal depression.
+Just as light therapy, or phototherapy, is safe and effective for adults, it produces the same positive effects in children with autism.
+By understanding how light therapy works and simple ways to use it, your child may experience improved sleep quality and a reduction in behavioral issues related to seasonal affective disorder or SAD.

 The body’s circadian rhythms are guided by biological clocks in the body that a master clock in the brain regulates.
 This master clock, located in the hypothalamus’ suprachiasmatic nucleus, or SCN, responds to light.
 When the eyes sense light, they send signals to the SCN that tell it to secrete hormones or relay signals to other parts of the body.
 For example, when the eyes sense light, particularly blue and white wavelengths, they trigger the SCN to produce serotonin, which helps the body feel awake.
 In the presence of darkness, the SCN converts the serotonin to melatonin, which makes the body feel sleepy.
 An imbalance in light exposure disrupts hormone production and protein synthesis, leading to a myriad of consequences, including sleep disorders, behavioral problems, hormonal imbalances, altered insulin production, and stress on the body.